 Photo above: A small Bembe village in the Itombwe mountains (1950).
-It is part of a cluster of patrilineally related villages showing circular traditional houses and rectangular houses imposed by the colonial administration.
+It is part of a cluster of patrilineally related village (visible in the distance) showing traditional round houses and some rectangular houses imposed by the colonial administration.
 The outlying villages are part of patrilineally-related villages all belonging to several lineages of the Basim’minje clan.
 Fizi

 We will know that you know us when you listen to the things we say